+\begin{remark} In~\cite{Bolderman2022c}, the optimization~\eqref{eq:Proof3Step1}, which is a specific case of the FHOFC~\eqref{eq:FHOFCP}, was solved by proposing a specific PGNN structure for which $f^{-1}$ of $f$ in~\eqref{eq:ModelDynamicsInputOutput} is known analytically.
+Moreover, it discusses the use of a numerical solver when $f^{-1}$ is not known. \end{remark}
-Even when the identification in~\eqref{eq:PGNNCostFunction} and the FHOFC problem~\eqref{eq:FHOFCP} are solved accurately, it is still possible that the tracking error remains too large due to the presence of $\varepsilon$ in~\eqref{eq:UpperboundTrackingErrorB}.
-Options to generate new data and thereby achieve a smaller $\varepsilon$ were indicated in Sec.~\ref{sec:IdentificationForControl}.
-Alternatively, it is possible to use an iterative learning scheme when the same reference is executed repetitively, as done in ILC~\cite{Bristow2006}.

-Next, we present an iterative learning FHOFC (IL--FHOFC) scheme for nonlinear systems, inspired by ILC:
+When the identification in~\eqref{eq:IdentificationCriterion} and the FHOFC~\eqref{eq:FHOFCP} are solved accurately, the tracking error may remain large due to $\varepsilon$ in~\eqref{eq:UpperboundPerformance}.
+To improve performance, it is possible to re--identify $\theta$ based on new data that is generated with $U_{\textup{ff}}$.
+Alternatively, when the system has to perform a repetitive tasks, i.e., has to track a reference $R$ multiple iterations, an iterative learning scheme can be implemented when the same reference is executed repetitively, as is done in ILC~\cite{Bristow2006}.
+Inspired by ILC, we present the iterative learning FHOFC (IL--FHOFC) scheme:

-where the superscript $(i)$ denotes the iteration index for signals, $i \in \mathbb{Z}_{>0}$, and $E := [e^T(0), ..., e^T(N_k-1)]^T$.
-The following result shows that~\eqref{eq:NonlinearILCEquivalent} recovers the standard ILC solution in the linear case.